fastest-parrot/q_perceptron/README.md

 Requires Cython and Visual Studio C++ compiler to work on Windows 10 (recommended)

-Or you could be lame and intall via conda (not recommended)
+Or you could be lame and install via conda (not recommended)